Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 Each of these plugins has its own strengths and is suited for different types of environments and requirements.
 When choosing a network plugin, consider your specific needs in terms of performance, security, and network policies.

 For more comprehensive information and detailed guidance, you can check the [Kubernetes official documentation page](https://kubernetes.io/docs/home/).

+#### Cluster Networking

+Cluster networking involves communication between different services within the same Kubernetes cluster.
+Pods need to communicate with each other and with the Kubernetes master.
+The network must allow for IP routing between Pods across nodes and must not require NAT for intra-cluster traffic.

+- **Pod IPs:** Every pod in a Kubernetes cluster is assigned a unique IP address, which is used for communication within the cluster.
+This IP is not accessible outside the cluster, and is only relevant within the cluster.
+Pods can communicate with each other directly using these IPs, without the need for a proxy or a load balancer.

+- **Service IPs:** Services in Kubernetes are a way to group a set of pods together and provide network connectivity to these pods without exposing the actual private IP address of each pod.
+Each service is assigned a unique IP address that remains constant for the lifetime of the service.
+Any traffic that is sent to the service IP is transparently forwarded to the appropriate pod IP.

+- **Shared localhost interface inside pods:** Each pod in a Kubernetes cluster shares a network namespace, which means that they share a localhost interface.
+This means that processes running in different containers of the same pod can communicate with each other over localhost (127.0.0.1).
+This is useful for sidecar patterns where one container might need to communicate with another container running in the same pod.

+Remember, Kubernetes does not come with a default network plugin.
+You must install a third-party network plugin to manage the IP assignment and handling.